 In this paper, we first review the basic theory and results on sampling signals with finite rate of innovation.
 We then discuss variations of the above framework to handle noise and model mismatch.
-Finally, we present some results on compression of piecewise smooth signals based on the FRI framework.
+Finally, we present some applications of this emerging sampling theory.